georgesohran/All-CS50Web-projects/final_project/README.md

 ### Main screen
 The program opens the window with the help of Tkinter module.
 There is an entry for the formula, entry for the zoom value and a button that generates the graph on a dedicated canvas on the left of the window.
 ### Generating graphs
 First-of-all the program gets the users input from zoom entry and formula entry and then, based on the formula, it generates _y_ coordinate for each _x_ from -100 to 100 and then draws a line from the previous coordinates to the new coordinates with _canvas.create_line_ method.
 Also it draws marks on each axis of the value 1.
+The zoom works as follows: the program gets the input value, then multiplies